quicwg/multipath/draft-ietf-quic-multipath.md

 Connection IDs cannot be reused, thus opening a new path requires the use of a new Connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
+Following {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
 As such to open a new path by initiating path validation, both sides need at least one unused Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}).

-If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively using N paths, the limit is reached.
+If the transport parameter "max_concurrent_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.

 When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure